fdellorso/rec360_xenomai/README.md

 - Version <b>8.3.0</b>, Target OS <b>Buster</b>, Target Platform <b>Pi 1/Zero</b>

+<h5>Fresh Install:</h5>

-- SD card with DietPi fresh installed -> Will be patched with Xenomai, connect to PC before executing the next commands
+- SD card with a DietPi fresh install -> Will be patched with Xenomai, connect to PC before executing the next commands

+<h5>Updating rec_360 Xenomai kernel:</h5>

+- Connect SD card where rec_360 system is installed, and apply patch with the same commands(?)

 ## Command to compile